 STEP 3: Initial consultation with parentsThis involves a 1 hour interview with the parents to look holistically at how the child is functioning and to help further guide the assessment process.
 This consultation goes through the developmental history and other possible issues that may underlie attention problems either at school or at home (eg. visual and hearing issues, head injury, sleep problems, sleep apnoea, etc) to help make a differential diagnosis.

 STEP 4: Formal neuropsychological assessmentThe child then undergoes a neuropsychological assessment looking at the key features of ADHD.
 These include academic underperformance (comparison of IQ vs academic level), executive planning/organisation issues, and full attention testing (see below).
 Often families are referred to paediatricians for ADHD assessment, however often these paediatricians will need to refer out for formal testing to obtain the vital information for diagnosis .
-Even a psychologist cannot conduct the tests as the specialist neuropsychological tests should only be conducted by someone with specialist neuropsychological training.
+Even a psychologist cannot conduct these neuropsychological tests, as they should only be conducted by someone with formal neuropsychological training.
 Make sure that any person you choose to do your assessment can formally assess all the required attention and executive skills commonly seen in children with ADHD.

 - Visual attention span